 But the Democrats are the victims at the beginning.

-I assume that they want to deal with this swiftly, but as I start investigating this, I see they don't care about anything but the optics and and the narrative that the American people learn about because it's embarrassing.
+But as I start investigating this, I see they don't care about anything but the optics and the narrative that the American people learn about because it's embarrassing.

-And that's through an email address that's listed in the name of an intelligence specialist for Andre Carson, who's a member of Congress on the Intelligence Committee.
+And that's through an email address that's listed in the name of an intelligence specialist for Andre Carson, who's a member of Congress on the intelligence committee.

 Anyone could confirm it.